 Statement on Brexit from Dorset LEP

-On 13th August, it was announced that Philip Hammond will guarantee Government funding for projects backed by the EU structural and investment fund, including agri-environment schemes, which are signed off before this year's Autumn Statement.
+On 13th August 2016, it was announced that Government will guarantee funding for projects backed by the EU Structural and Investment Fund, including agri-environment schemes, which were signed off before the years Autumn Statement.
 As a result, British businesses and universities will have certainty over future funding and should continue to bid for competitive EU funds while the UK remains a member of the EU.

 For more information, click here.